rix0rrr/serve-npm-tarballs/README.md

 Options:
-  --verbose, -v        Increase logging verbosity           [count] [default: 0] --directory, -d      Serve all *.tgz files from the given directory
-                                                         [string] [default: "."]
-  --log, -l            Write logs to the given file                     [string] --port, -p           Port number to serve on          [number] [default: 4873] --log-level, -L      Log level to log to file with  [string] [default: "info"]
+  --verbose, -v        Increase logging verbosity           [count] [default: 0] --directory, -d      Serve all *.tgz files from the given directory   [string] --glob, -g           Serve all tarballs matching the given glob       [string] --log, -l            Write logs to the given file                     [string] --port, -p           Port number to serve on          [number] [default: 4873] --log-level, -L      Log level to log to file with  [string] [default: "info"]